 Taking the Survey

-The survey, which will begin on July 15, takes less than five minutes to complete and includes optional space on some questions to provide more extensive feedback.
+The survey, which will begin in mid-September, takes less than five minutes to complete and includes optional space on some questions to provide more extensive feedback.
 Any additional input you’re willing to share will give the department a better sense of how we’ve done in the past and how we might do better.
 Your responses will remain confidential and are for research purposes only.

 If you are among the first 100 alums to complete the survey, you’ll receive a free “Michigan English” t-shirt from the MDen.
 You will also be automatically entered in a drawing to win a new iPad.